All-Optical Photonic Crystal Bolometer with Ultra-Low Heat Capacity for Scalable Thermal Imaging: Results

 \subsection{Thermal dynamics and bandwidth}

 The response speed of the bolometer is governed by the heat transport dynamics within the pixel.
-As predicted by our thermal circuit model, the device's response to a step-change in optical power will follow an exponential transient governed by a single thermal time constant, $\tau_{\text{th}} = R_{\text{th}} C_{\text{th}}$.
+As predicted by our thermal circuit model, in the small-signal regime (Supplementary Sec.
+S4), the device's response to a step-change in optical power will follow an exponential transient governed by a single thermal time constant, $\tau_{\text{th}} = R_{\text{th}} C_{\text{th}}$.

 To measure this time constant experimentally, we use a balanced homodyne interferometer (see Supplementary Section~S3) \cite{yuen_noise_1983}.
 The homodyne interferometer converts the deterministic shift of the PhC cavity resonance into a measurable voltage, $v_h(t)$ \cite{PhysRevX.10.041046, PhysRevB.99.205303}.
 We modulated the $405~\mathrm{nm}$ heating laser with a $1~\mathrm{kHz}$ square wave and recorded the temporal response of the homodyne voltage, which directly tracks the resonance wavelength (Fig.~\ref{fig:speed}a).
 The $1~\mathrm{kHz}$ modulation frequency was chosen to be within the device's operational bandwidth, ensuring a high-fidelity measurement of its transient response.
-By fitting the exponential rise and fall of this signal, we extract an experimental thermal time constant of $\tau_{\text{th}} = 34~\mu \mathrm{s}$.
+By fitting to our linearized, single-pole thermal RC model, we extract an experimental thermal time constant of $\tau_{\text{th}} = 27~\mu \mathrm{s}$.

 The measured value provides a direct consistency check for our thermal model.
-Using the thermal resistance determined in Sec.~\ref{subsec: photothermal responsivity} $(R_{\text{th}} \approx 1.08 \times 10^5~\mathrm{K}/\mathrm{W})$ and the total heat capacity estimated as $C_\mathrm{th} \approx 3.04 \times 10^{-10}~\mathrm{J/K}$ (see Supplementary Section~S4), we independently predict a time constant of $\tau_{\text{th}} = R_{\text{th}} C_{\text{th}} \approx 33~\mu \mathrm{s}$.
+Using the thermal resistance determined in Sec.~\ref{subsec: photothermal responsivity} $(R_{\text{th}} \approx 1.08 \times 10^5~\mathrm{K}/\mathrm{W})$ and the total heat capacity estimated as $C_\mathrm{th} \approx 3.04 \times 10^{-10}~\mathrm{J/K}$ (see Supplementary Section~S5), we independently predict a time constant of $\tau_{\text{th}} = R_{\text{th}} C_{\text{th}} \approx 33~\mu \mathrm{s}$.
 The close agreement between measured and predicted values confirm the self-consistency of our model and the accuracy of the extracted thermal parameters.

-This measured time constant corresponds to a $3\mathrm{dB}$ bandwidth of $f_{3\mathrm{dB}} = 1 / (2 \pi \tau_{\text{th}}) \approx 4.7~\mathrm{kHz}$, a value that enables applications in high-speed thermal analysis \cite{grimming_lwir_2021, rivera_velazquez_analysis_2022}.
+This measured time constant corresponds to a $3\mathrm{dB}$ bandwidth of $f_{3\mathrm{dB}} = 1 / (2 \pi \tau_{\text{th}}) \approx 5.9~\mathrm{kHz}$, a value that enables applications in high-speed thermal analysis \cite{grimming_lwir_2021, rivera_velazquez_analysis_2022}.
 The full frequency-dependent responsivity, calculated using the low-pass filter model, is shown in Fig.\ref{fig:speed}b.